Intense Pulsed Light

 How does IPL work?

 The light energy emitted from the system is selectively absorbed by a target (pigment or haemoglobin in blood).
 Blood coagulates within a vein, eventually destroying the vessel and is later reabsorbed by your body.
-Pigment denatures from the surrounding cells, and is brought forward to the surface by the skin’s natural cell turnover where it is eventually shed.
+Pigment denatures from the surrounding cells, and is brought forward to the surface by the skins natural cell turnover where it is eventually shed.

 Who can have IPL?

 Due to the wavelength used by the IPL system, only light to medium skin types can be treated as darker skin types present a higher risk of being burnt.
 Patients who have a skin type that can tan quite easily must prepare their skin on pigment-inhibiting products to reduce the risk of burning.
-Your Therapist will advise if you are a suitable candidate for IPL.
+Your therapist will advise if you are a suitable candidate for IPL.

-What types of veins can be treated?
+What types of concerns can be treated?

 How many treatments will I need?